1. What’s your story? Where are you from?

-I like to play with mediums and to create layers: ink because of its intense and vibrate feeling, gouache for the velvet opaque effect, my very fine B crayon with which everything starts.
+I like to play with mediums and to create layers: ink because of its intense and vibrating feeling, gouache for the velvet opaque effect, my very fine B crayon with which everything starts.

 4. What is your artistic process like?

-Depending on the project and client but when I am commissioned I like to ask many question so that i can have a better understanding of what i have to deliver, then i sketch and sometimes I research.
-For personal projects it all boils down to the things i want to say, the experiences and feelings I’m having and i can’t communicate otherwise but with my pencils.
-I have a routine: always before i start a new project i clean up my work space and put in order my things and then i try to focus my task and less on my deadline which can be sometime a source of anxiety.
-I work mostly from home so i usually treat myself music breaks and a matcha tea but also with long night hours.
+Depending on the project and client but when I am commissioned, I like to ask many questions so that I can have a better understanding of what I have to deliver, then I sketch and sometimes I research.
+For personal projects it all boils down to the things I want to say, the experiences and feelings I’m having and I can’t communicate otherwise but with my pencils.
+I have a routine: always before I start a new project I clean up my workspace and put in order my things and then I try to focus my task and less on my deadline which can be sometimes a source of anxiety.
+I work mostly from home so I usually treat myself music breaks and a matcha tea but also with long night hours.
 I treasure those silent hours in the night.

 5. Who and/or what inspires your work?

 My everyday experiences that’s for sure and I am inspired by people who are self-taught that managed to find their own artistic voice like Henri Rousseau, I am fascinated by his world and how he could paint all those lush environments without actually being in those places.